LANL-Seismoacoustics/infrapy/README.md

 ## Infraview

 We supply a GUI application to help with quick data, beamforming, and location analysis.
-Once installation is complete, and the new environment is activated, you can run the GUI with the command:
+Once installation is complete, you can activate the infrapy_env and run the GUI with the commands:

+    >> conda activate infrapy_env
     >> infraview

 ## Errors/issues

 If you have any errors or issues related to the installation or basic functionality, the best way to get them to us is by submitting a new issue in the Issues Tab above.

+Questions and problems that might not rise to the level of an Issue can be directed to:

+jwebster@lanl.gov (Installation and GUI questions)

+fransiska@lanl.gov (Documentation, Tutorials, and Scripting questions)

+pblom@lanl.gov (Algorithms and general science questions)